libjohn/blogdown-libjohn/content/publication/mapping-in-R.md

 date = "2017-10-02"

 # Abstract and optional shortened version.
-abstract = "R has become a popular and reproducibile option for supporting spatial and statistical analysis.
+abstract = "R has become a popular and reproducible option for supporting spatial and statistical analysis.
 This hands-on workshop will demonstrate how to plot x/y coordinates; how to generate thematic choropleths with US Census and other federal data; import, view and produce shapefiles; and create leaflet maps for viewing on the web."

 abstract_short = "Mapping in RStudio.
 Plot latitude and longitude.
 Create choropleths using leaflet, sf, tidycensus, and tmap."